aaronbloomfield/ccc/hws/auction/index.md

 The contract you will be creating will allow for a decentralized auction for NFTs.
 The intended flow is as follows:

-- Anybody can create an auction -- this involves setting the auction duration, reserve (minimum) price, etc.  This does not *start* the auction just yet, but configures all the information for it.
+- Anybody can create an auction -- this is via the `createAuction()` function, and involves setting the auction duration, reserve (minimum) price, and various other parameters.
+This does not *start* the auction just yet, but configures all the information for it.
     - The person who started the auction is called the 'initiator'
-    - There cannot be two auctions of the same NFT going on at the same time -- the contract should revert in this case
+    - There cannot be two *active* auctions of the same NFT going on at the same time -- the contract should check for this and revert in this case
 - Once ownership of the NFT is transferred to the auction contract, the auction begins -- the length was specified in the previous step.
-    - In the situation where somebody creates a second auction before the first auction has started (meaning calling `createAuction()` twice without transferring the NFT to the auction manager between the two calls), then the second call to `createAuction()` should revert.
+    - In the situation where somebody creates a second auction before the first auction has started (meaning calling `createAuction()` twice without transferring the NFT to the auction manager between the two calls), then the second call to `createAuction()` should revert
-- Anybody can bid on the auction -- a bid is placed by transferring ether to the auction contract, and specifying which auction it is for
+- Anybody can bid on the auction -- a bid is placed by transferring ether to the auction contract via a call to `placeBid()`, and specifying which auction it is for via a parameter to that function call
     - If the amount bid is less than the reserve price, then the bid still goes through -- however, this is not a winning bid, as described below
-    - If the amount bid is less than or equal to the current maximum bid, then it also fails via a `require()` or `revert()`
+    - If the amount bid is less than or equal to the current maximum bid, then it fails via a `require()` or `revert()`
     - If the amount bid is (strictly) higher than the previously highest bid, then the sender is the new winning bidder; the previously highest winning bidder is refunded his/her ether
-- Once we are past the auction end time, the auction can be closed
+- Once we are past the auction end time, the auction can be closed via a call to `closeAuction()`
-    - If there are no bids, then the NFT is transferred back to the initiator
+    - If there are no bids, then NFT ownership is transferred back to the initiator
     - If the highest bid is less than the reserve price, then that bidder is refunded his/her money, and the NFT is transferred back to the initiator
-    - If the highest bid is above the reserve price, then the NFT is transferred to the winning bidder, and the ether is transferred to the initiator
+    - If the highest bid is above the reserve price, then the NFT is transferred to the winning bidder, and the ether (minus a percentage fee) is transferred to the initiator
     - Once closed, an auction cannot be re-opened, although a new auction with the same NFT later can be created
+- The auction contract will keep a fee of 1% of the value of a *winning* bid
+    - Any auction that does not succeed -- is canceled, no bids, or does not meet the reserve price -- does not collect a fee
+    - The deployer of the auction smart contract, and ONLY that address, can view those fees via a call to `fees()` and collect those fees via a call to `collectFees()`
 - There are three events that must be emitted at the appropriate times:
     - `auctionStartEvent()`: when the NFT is transferred to the smart contract and the auction starts (*NOT* when `createAuction()` is called)
     - `auctionEndEvent()`: when `closeAuction()` successfully closes an auction